 A gambler with a good working knowledge of the odds systems would look at these odds, or ‘price’, and then see how likely it is for an event to occur.
 With hundreds of sportsbooks at their disposal, they can shop around and find the best value.

-Comparing best odds between different companies is crucial for the bettor.
+Comparing the best odds between different companies is crucial for the bettor.
 Online bookmakers will offer odds based on what they think is the implied probability of an event occurring.
 They will then reduce the odds down, creating a guaranteed profit for themselves.
 Odds can change, especially if large bets come pouring in.
 But the amount of money gambled on an outcome has no bearing on the probability of the result.

-Sports betting is a global business and has exploded on the Asian scene in recent years.
+Sports betting is a global business and has exploded in the Asian scene in recent years.
 There is a never-ending range of action and markets to bet on, with a dizzying amount of bets at the customer’s disposal.

 The world is getting smaller, and this brings with it new betting possibilities for punters wishing to try their hand at something new.
 With so many sites based overseas, gamblers have a spread of odds to make sense of.
 Will it be a football bet with Fractional UK-style odds, American Football with the Indonesian style, or a tennis bet using Malay odds?
 The choices are endless.

 Also known as ‘UK odds’, fractional odds show your return versus your stake, and expressed as a fraction.
-Fractional odds are used prominently at bookmakers based or licensed in the United Kingdom.
+Fractional odds are prominently used at bookmakers based or licensed in the United Kingdom.

 For example, a customer sees that Liverpool are playing at home to Chelsea in the English Premier League during the upcoming weekend.
 Liverpool are 11/10 to win, Chelsea 12/5, and the draw is 13/5.
 The customer places $10 on Liverpool to win.
 Liverpool romp home 4-0 winners (much to the chagrin of the Chelsea fans) and so the return to the customer is $21 ($11 payout + $10 staked).